2020 Toronto Defiant season

 The 2020 Toronto Defiant season was the second season of Toronto Defiant's existence in the Overwatch League.
 The Defiant were scheduled to host two homestand weekends in the 2020 season at Roy Thomson Hall in the Toronto Entertainment District, but both were cancelled in light of the COVID-19 pandemic as the league transitioned to online play.
 The team ended the season with a 7 wins, 1 bonus win, and 14 losses.
 The Defiant and were knocked out of postseason contention by the Los Angeles Gladiators in the North American Play-ins bracket.

 Preceding offseason

 Organizational changes

-In early September 2019, assistant coach Matthew "Optidox" Sims, who assisted the team with head coaching duties in 2019 after head coach Lee "Bishop" Beoum-jun was released, left the team.
+In early September 2019, assistant coach May "Optidox" Sims, who assisted the team with head coaching duties in 2019 after head coach Lee "Bishop" Beoum-jun was released, left the team.
 The following month, the team announced that former Paris Eternal head coach Félix "Féfé" Münch would be Toronto's new head coach.
 In late October, the team parted ways with assistant coach Sim "Mobydik" Seung-Bo and, one day later, hired David "Lilbow" Moschetto as a coach.